RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-monitor.md

 1. Collapsible Item List - items in the watcher are categorized by spacecraft and can be collapsed or expanded to show the subsequent list of mnemonics being monitored.
 2. Mnemonics - hovering over a mnemonic value shows the longhand version of its name.
 This interaction is indicated by the dashed underline.
 Clicking a mnemonic/watcher item changes the graph on the right to reflect how the values have trended over time.
-3. Editable Threshold Value - threshold can be edited by clicking on the field, setting the desired value and saving changes by clicking the checkmark icon.
+3. Editable Threshold Value - threshold can be edited by clicking on the field, setting the desired value, and saving changes by clicking the checkmark icon.
 4. Action Menu - allows operators to remove items from the watchlist and/or investigate them in the TT&C Investigate application.
 5. Graph - shows mnemonic value trends over time.
 6. Data Values - hovering over a point in the trend line displays the associated value.